jevy-wangfei/achive.jevy-wangfei.github.io/_posts/2014-01-01-i-post-personal.md

 <br>Migrate subscribers' data and services from old system to BOSS (from Sybase to Oracle and Times Ten).
 <br>Analyze hug Calling Records by writing procedures on oracle database.
 <br>Train staffs of MPT to maintain the BOSS system.
-<br>Achievement: Lunch the project in commerce, migrate million customers' data to the BOSS system.
+<br>Achievement:Lunch the project in commerce, migrate million customers' data to the BOSS system.
 <br>
 <h2>Vietnam veittel project (Sep.
 2010 -- Jan.
 2011).</h2>
 Configure the telecom tariff on BOSS according customers' requirements.
 <br>Manage the Unit Interface Platform (provide services such as recharge balance, inquire balance, service open/close, calling record check, bill check, etc.) which connects with many companies.
-<br>Achievement：Maintain the BOSS to make it runs stably.
+<br>Achievement:Maintain the BOSS to make it runs stably.
 <br>
 <h2>Data process and manage system for chemical experiment of Chemical Engineer and Technology college of HFUT (Oct.
 2009 -- Sep.
 2010).</h2>
 <br>Design the data relation, data process/manage logical, display interface according students requirements.
 <br>Program the system according the design by Java, JavaScript, SQL and HTML.
 <br>Apply third-party jars to the system such as Struts2, Spring, Hibernate, JFreeChart.
 <br>Apply matrix math, curve fitting, chart graph and chemical knowledge to the system.
-<br>Achievement：Complement the system and apply it to serve students in May 2010.
+<br>Achievemen:Complement the system and apply it to serve students in May 2010.
 <br>
 <h2>Design and program for mutual comment system (Oct.
 2009 -- Nov.
 2009).</h2>
 <br>Design the data relation and display interface based on browser and server structure.
 <br>Program the system according the design by PHP, JavaScript and SQL.
-<br>Achievement：Complement the system and apply it to serve student in Nov.
+<br>Achievemen:Complement the system and apply it to serve student in Nov.
 2009.
 <br>
 <h1>SOCIAL ACTIVITIES</h1>
 Organize a summer social practice and made a survey about life situations of left-behind old people and children.
 (Jul.
 2007 -- Aug.
 2007)